Skip to content

 Logging in with active session

-Logging in is very similar to session creation, with one important detail: the CSRF token obtained in the previous step is added to the new request through the X-CSRF-Token header.
+Logging in is similar to session creation, with one important detail: the CSRF token obtained in the previous step is added to the new request through the X-CSRF-Token header.

 1